blaire101/LeetCode/README.md

 # 🌅 [LeetCode][0]

-📩 To the one with a hammer, everything looks like a nail.
+📚 Motivation: In life you can choose who you want to be; be very careful with that choice.

 ## Part1：Array Problems

-Date: 1 May, 2025 7:27 PM
-📚 Motivation: In life you can choose who you want to be; be very careful with that choice.

 ### 1. Sorting Algorithms